imrefazekas/vindication.js/README.md

 	message : 'Custom error message'

+## Rule conversion

+A conversion function can be passed to be called before any validation step in order to perform any transformation you might need on that given object

+	city: {
+		equalto: {
+			params: 'Paris', convert: function(value, root){ return value.toUpperCase() }
+		}
+	}

 ## Rule precondition

 A conditional function can be set to the rules or to a single rule as well to narrow the jurisdiction.

 	city: {
 		equalto: {